 White rice has slightly more carbs but it also has a little more protein.
 Neither is a great source for Vitamins A, C, or E. The complete milling and polishing that converts brown rice into white rice destroys 67% of the vitamin B3, 80% of the vitamin B1, 90% of the vitamin B6, half of the manganese, half of the phosphorus, 60% of the iron. all of the dietary fiber and essential fatty acids (Babu, 2009).
 Brown rice is the clear winner as a source of B Vitamins.
 In fact, eating only white rice (and no other foods) can cause beriberi–a nervous system disorder caused by a deficiency of Vitamin B1 (thiamin).
 Beriberi is rare in developed countries, but the lack of vitamins in refined grains, including white rice, is the reasons foods are often enriched after processing to add these lost nutrients lost back.

 Everyone needs fiber, right?
 Well, like with many nutritional questions, this answer is not quite clear.
 Studies investigating the health benefits of a high fiber diet, or the risks of a low fiber diet, are decidedly mixed.
 Here is an article that covers some of the reasons why, contrary to conventional wisdom, we don’t need that much fiber in our diet.
 This is a topic worthy of an entirely separate post so I won’t spend too much time on it here, but from the reading I’ve done so far (like this study from the Journal of the National Cancer Institute) there is not a strong case that fiber from grains is an important part of a healthy diet.
-I eat plenty of fruits and vegetables, or at least try to, so getting extra fiber has never been a concern of mine.
+I eat plenty of fruits and vegetables so getting extra fiber has never been a concern of mine.

-There is also this dubious claim that the additional fiber in brown rice creates of feeling of satiety and therefore aids in weight loss.
+There is also this dubious claim that the additional fiber in brown rice creates a feeling of satiety and therefore aids in weight loss.
 Compared to the fiber from fruit and vegetables, the fiber from rice comes at the cost of a lot of calories and with nowhere near the same vitamin and mineral content.
 I think it’s wrong to vilify white rice because of its lack of fiber since eating more fiber only contributes to weight control if it also results in a decrease in calorie consumption.
 There are much more important concepts that relate to weight loss, such as portion control and the inclusion of nutrient dense foods, so I’m skeptical about the notion that the few extra grams of fiber found in brown rice have any significant impact.

 There have been a few studies looking at the association between white rice consumption and Type 2 diabetes.
 A recent observational study published in the British Journal of Medicine concluded that higher consumption of white rice is correlated with an increased risk of developing the disease, particularly among Asians.
-However, from the study it couldn’t be concluded that the increased risk was due to white rice consumption or from other lifestyle and dietary factors.
+However, from the study, it couldn’t be concluded that the increased risk was due to white rice consumption or from other lifestyle and dietary factors.
 The paper was published with an accompanying editorial criticizing the study for its flaws, but the research still generated headlines proclaiming the dangers of white rice, like the BJM’s own press release:

 The risk of type 2 diabetes is significantly increased if white rice is eaten regularly